 Energy Resources of Australia Ltd ("ERA") copyright in the drawings. information and data recorded (the information") is the property of ERA.
-This document and the information are solely for the use of the authorized recipient and this document may not be used, copied or reproduced in whole or part for any purpose other than that which It was supplied by ERA.
-ERA makes no representation, undertakes no duty and accepts no responsibility to any third partly who may use or rely upon this document or the PAPROVET DER ANN ON DIR HALE OF ERA.
+This document and the information rate solely for the use of the authorized information and to comment may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
+ERA makes no representation, undertaken of duty and accepts no responsibility to any third party who may use or or post purposed to any third party who may use or or DC EFAR PRPCVPET FOR BAN ON DIR HALL FOR EFAR